Tadamon massacre: Leaked footage and investigation

 Footage of the executions was leaked onto the internet in April 2022, showing two men dressed in Syrian Army uniforms leading men to a pre-dug pit in a street, shortly before shooting them one at a time and then leaving the bodies in the pit.
 On 27 April 2022, the British newspaper The Guardian published a lengthy investigation describing the details of the massacre and several excerpts from the recording.
 The perpetrators were identified, following an investigation, as warrant-officer Amjad Youssef and NDF militiaman Najib al-Halabi, who himself was killed later in the war.
-During the video of the massacre one of the soldiers carrying out the executions addresses the camera lens, addressing his boss in the Syrian dialect, saying, "For your eyes, teacher, and for the eyes of the oil suit you wear."
+During the video of the massacre one of the soldiers carrying out the executions addresses the camera lens, addressing his boss in the Syrian dialect, saying, "For your sake, boss, and for the sake of the olive-green suit you wear."
 Amjad joined the Military Intelligence School located in the Maysaloun area in the Dimas suburb of Damascus in 2004, where he spent nine months of intensive training.
 In 2011 he joined Branch 227 of the Syrian Military Intelligence, notorious for being responsible for the arrest, torture and killing of a number of political opponents of the regime.

+Following his identification, Yousef was arrested by the Syrian government.
+According to the Syrian Network for Human Rights, Yousef's arrest was performed without warrant and he was not presented to a court.
+The Network alleged that the arrest was to prevent the identification of regime figures involved in the massacre.

+In August 2022, the Syrian Foreign Ministry dismissed the videos of the massacre as fabricated.

+The United States government placed sanctions on Yousef in March 2023.
+Secretary of State Antony Blinken issued a statement in which he referred to the massacre at Tadamon as the reason for the sanctions.

+During the Gaza war, footage of the massacre was falsely shared as depicting Israeli activities in Gaza.

+Investigations

+Human Rights Watch report

+After the fall of the Assad regime in December 2024, Human Rights Watch visited the site of the massacre and talked to witnesses.
+It concluded the Assad regime perpetrated summary killings, arbitrary arrests, indiscriminate attacks, and starvation to forcibly displace residents of this area.

+Arrests

+On 17 February 2025, Syrian security forces of the new transitional government arrested three former Assad regime officers for the massacre.